-A: The fee of the 5-day residential ID Camp includes safe quality housing and meals in a dorm setting, training and classroom sessions in state of-the-art facilities, coaching and administrative staff, certified athletic trainers and (3) Nike training kits (drifit shirts, shorts, socks/kit).
-Players will train and compete with the top players in the Midwest Region and will be trained by high level licensed coaches, including exposure to college coaches.
-Players will also have the opportunity to be identified for future ODP Midwest Region events.
+A: The fee of the 5-day residential ID Camp includes safe quality housing and meals in a dorm setting, training and classroom sessions in state of-the-art facilities, coaching and administrative staff, certified athletic trainers and (2) tshirts.
+Players will train and compete with the top players in the East Region and will be trained by high level licensed coaches, including exposure to college coaches.
+Players will also have the opportunity to be identified for future ODP East Region events.

 Q: Is transportation provided to/from ID Camp?

 A: Transportation is not provided to camp by East Region.
 You are responsible for your own travel arrangements to and from Rider University.

 Q: Can parents watch players train or play?